ChrisWhealy/DistributedSystemNotes/Lecture 15.md

 But now we understand that the proposer does not have complete liberty to send out the value ***it wishes*** to propose; instead, it must first consider:

-* If I have received any `promise` messages containing old agreed values, then I am obligated to propose the most recentl;y agreed value
+* If I have received any `promise` messages containing old agreed values, then I am obligated to propose the most recently agreed value
 * If I have received only simple `promise(n)` messages, then I am free to propose any value I like

 So now, <code>P<sub>2</sub></code> can only send out the message `accept(6,1)`.